Snyk snares $7 million Series A to help developers deliver open source components securely

 Coursera teams with 5 universities to expand its full masters and bachelors degree programs

 Open source libraries provide a tremendously valuable resource for developers, but in today’s rapid fire application development environment, it’s not always a simple matter to make sure you’re using secure code.
 Snyk, a software service startup wants to help developers find and fix vulnerabilities in their open source code before it goes into production.
-The company announced a $7 million Series A round today led by Boldstart Ventures.
+The company announced a $7 million Series A round today led by Boldstart Ventures and Canaan Partners .

 Heavybit, FundFire, Peter McKay (from Veeam) and other unnamed investors also participated.
 Today’s round comes on top of a $3 million seed round, also with help from Boldstart, in 2016.